canopas/flutter-developer-roadmap-2023/README.md

   - Use flutter_bloc for state management
   - write unit test for Bloc

-# FireStore Database

 ### Practical 20
-#### Develop EmployeeHub application
-* Build app using Google-sign-in
-* The application shouls have main entry point- Sign-in Sceen
-* On Sign-in screen
-- This should Display Image,introduction content and **SIgn in with Google** Button.
-- On Click of button, authenticate user with google and firebase authentication.
-- After successful sign in, navigate user to home screen.
-* The application should display a list of employees on the home screen
-  - Show basic details including their name and job title.
-* When a user clicks on an employee from the list, the application should display their full details
-  - including their contact information, job title, and other important information.
-* The user should be able to add new employees to the directory by entering their basic information and saving it locally.
-  - Save employee name, email, contact info, job title, address, DOB and blood group etc.
-* Additionally, the user should be able to update an employee's information by selecting them from the employee list and editing their details.
-* Finally, an employee should be deleted by swiping to delete from the home screen
-* Use Firestore to store data
-* Once user sign in successfully, then redirect user to home screen without asking for authentication.

-### Practical 21
 #### Implement offline-first StoreMate product application
 * GET API - https://fakestoreapi.com/products
 * On Home screen